LambdaLabsML/distributed-training-guide/04-elastic/README.md

 - `rank`, `local_rank`, and `world_size` are all not stable
 - How to determine if a node has a problem that simply restarting *can* fix.
+- How to record that a worker had an issue & was restarted in wandb